tortuca/lunch-picker/README.md

 ## Design Decisions
 * Basic validation (max length and alphanumeric characters only) is applied on form inputs
 * Test cases have been implemented in the backend service and should be run on build.
-* The Angular frontend and Spring Boot / Java backend can be run separately according to their individual README.
-A `docker-compose` file has been provided for convenience of deploying both services (#Deployment).
+* The Angular frontend (`lunch-picker-app`) and Spring Boot / Java backend (`lunch-picker-backend`) can be run separately according to their individual README.
+A `docker-compose` file has been provided for convenience of deploying both services - see [Deployment](#Deployment).
 * An in-memory H2 database is included for development, and should be switched to a full-scale SQL database for production.
+* Lunch plan is updated to other users through an open WebSocket session, such that they can see real-time updates to the restaurant venues and closure of the session with the final choice of venue.
 * For scalability, the application could be deployed as multiple instances with load balancers and horizontally scaled database.

 ## API Specifications